CrowdStrike/glide-core/CONTRIBUTING.md

 There are some exceptions such as Modal, whose "close" event doesn't bubble similar to `<dialog>`.
 When deciding to bubble, consider whether the native equivalent bubbles.

+### Override and decorate inherited properties used in templates

+Properties inherited from `Element` or `HTMLElement` aren't fully reactive.

+When a consumer changes an inherited property, Lit handles reactivity via `attributeChangedCallback`.
+But when one is changed internally—say, via a click handler—the change won't be reflected in the template.

+Many components don't change inherited properties internally.
+However, if one is made to after the fact, it may result in a subtle bug.
+So it's best to always override and decorate (using `@property`) inherited properties used in templates.

 ## Questions